vic-ma/howtodismantle.github.io/_posts/2023-01-19-Easy-access-to-complex-SAP-data-or-how-to-have-fun-with-SAP-Queries.md

   - name: How to build a perfect RFC function module to use in Peakboard
     url: /SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html
 ---
-SAP Queries can be seen as very early version of what we call Self Service Business Intellence.
+SAP Queries can be seen as very early version of what we call Self Service Business Intelligence.
 In this article we cover some basic information about SAP Queries and how to use them in Peakboard.
+One important information before we start: There's no installation necessary in SAP.
+You only need an RFC user to access the system with enough rights to execute a query.
+That's it!

 ## The 1 minute crash course

-The query it self is created and maintained in transaction SQ01.
+The query itself is created and maintained in transaction SQ01.
 The basis behind the Query can be a simple table, a table join or a so called logical database.
-A logical database can be seen as some kind hierachical, predefined table join for a certain topic (e.g. Material Movements).
+A logical database can be seen as some kind of hierachical, predefined table join for a certain topic (e.g. Material Movements).
 Most queries depend on table joins.
 In transaction SQ01 you can select a query and just execute it right away in the SAP GUI.
 It's important to exactly understand what the query is doing and how the selection works before using it in Peakboard.

 ![image](/assets/2023-01-19/010.png)

-When a query is executed, you can first see a Selection Screen similiar to a traditonal SAP report.
-Fill in some useful selection values, then execute it and feel free to store your selection as a variant (we might need it later to make life easier in the Peakboard side).
+When a query is executed, you can first see a Selection Screen similiar to a traditional SAP report.
+Fill in some useful selection values, then execute it and feel free to store your selection as a variant (we might need it later to make life easier on the Peakboard side).

 ![image](/assets/2023-01-19/020.png)